conal/quotes/quotes.md

 "The moment you realize you are not present, you are present." - Eckhart Tolle

-"Accept -- then act.
+"Accept---then act.
 Whatever the present moment contains, accept it as if you had chosen it.
 Always work with it, not against it." - Eckhart Tolle

 "Don't seek happiness.
 If you seek it, you won't find it, because seeking is the antithesis of happiness." - Eckhart Tolle